TheArjunAgarwal/sem3-notes/agth.typ

 An obvious observation is that convex combination of $a_1, dots, a_n <= max {a_i}$.

-Which implies that the payoff with mixed stratergy is less than equal to max payoff with a pure strategy $s_i$.
+Which implies that the payoff with mixed strategy is less than equal to max payoff with a pure strategy $s_i$.
 This implies:
 $
 max_(sigma_i in Delta(S_i)) mu_i (sigma_i, sigma_(-i)) = max_(s_i in S_i) mu_i (s_i, sigma_(-i))
 $